 This dial should be set according to the requirements specified by the boiler manufacturer.
 Many boilers require a minimum operating temperature to prevent corrosion from flue gas condensation.
 The control raises the supply temperature to the Minimum setting when the outdoor temperature drops below the WWSD point, and holds it there until the outdoor temperature becomes cold enough to require operation on the heating curve.
-When an Indoor Sensor 074 or 2K RTU is installed in a room and the selector switch set for "Indoor Sensor", the control will cycle the boiler on and off at the Minimum Supply temperature to prevent overheating of the room.

-Typical Minimum Boiler Operating Temperatures: • Steel Tube Boilers ...140° to 180°F (60° to 82°C) • Cast Iron Boilers ...130° to 150°F (54° to 66°C) • Copper Tube Boilers ...
-105° to 150°F (41° to 66°C) • Condensing or Electric Boilers ...Off
+When an Indoor Sensor 074 is installed in a room and the selector switch set for "Indoor Sensor", the control will cycle the boiler on and off at the Minimum Supply temperature to prevent overheating of the room.
+Typical Minimum Boiler Operating Temperatures: • Steel Tube Boilers ...140° to 180°F (60° to 82°C) • Cast Iron Boilers ...130° to 150°F (54° to 66°C) • Copper Tube Boilers ...105° to 150°F (41° to 66°C) • Condensing or Electric Boilers ...0ff

-Boiler Differential and Time Delay - The Boiler Differential adjustment sets how much the actual supply water temperature may deviate from the desired temperature before the boiler is turned on or off, and is determined by the flow rate through the boiler relative to the amount of heat produced by the boiler.
-To prevent short operating cycles of the boiler, the control has a minimum time delay of 30 seconds between firing cycles.
-This time can be lengthened to 3.3 minutes by cutting the jumper wire beside terminal 11 in the wiring chamber (just behind the faceplate decal).
-On an installation where flow rates are known, the Boiler Differential can be calculated as follows.
+Boiler Differential and Time Delay - The Boiler Differential adjustment sets how much the actual supply water temperature may deviate from the desired temperature before stages are turned on or off, and is determined by the flow rate past the supply sensor relative to the amount of heat produced by each stage.
+To prevent short operating cycles of the boiler(s) the control has a delay of at least 1 minute between firing cycles.
+On an installation where flow rates are known, the Boiler Differential can be calculated as follows: